Alexander W. Welch

 Alexander W. Welch is a partner in the Restructuring Department of Weil’s New York office.
 Alex’s practice includes domestic and international corporate restructurings, liability management and governance, and distressed financings and M&A. He has experience advising debtors, creditors, equity holders, sponsors, and other interested parties in a variety of industries, including retail, financial services, technology, energy and power generation, energy exploration and services, and manufacturing.
 He has also represented clients in connection with the reorganization, financing, and/or acquisition of distressed companies and assets.

-Most recently, in 2022 Alex was named an “Outstanding Restructuring Lawyer” by Turnarounds & Workouts and an “Emerging Leader” by The M&A Advisor.
+Most recently, in 2024, Alex was named a “Rising Star” for Restructuring and Insolvency in the U.S. by IFLR1000, named to the Lawdragon 500 X – The Next Generation list, and “recommended” for Restructuring by Legal 500.
+In 2022, he was named an “Outstanding Restructuring Lawyer” by Turnarounds & Workouts and an “Emerging Leader” by The M&A Advisor.
 Prior to joining Weil, Alex was a senior associate in a tier-1 restructuring practice at a full-service commercial law firm in Sydney, Australia, where he advised financial institutions, administrators, receivers, liquidators, creditors, and companies on domestic and cross-border restructuring, insolvency, and distressed asset sale and M&A matters.

 Representative Experience